GeoscienceAustralia/galileoQC/docs/source/lineNumbering.md

 (linenumbers-target)=
 # Flight Line Numbering

-Airborne geophysical surveys are almost always flown as a series of line segments and each segment is uniquely numbered.
+Airborne geophysical surveys are almost always flown as a series of line segments with each segment uniquely numbered.
 The numbering is used in planning, acquisition, processing and QC.
 The method of numbering the line varies across survey providers but is always designed to encode useful information about each segment.

-Surveys flying follows planned lines and the planned lines are also numbered.
+Survey flying follows planned lines and the planned lines are also numbered.
 The segment number always includes the planned line number.

 Occasionally, a segment, or part of a segment will need to be re-flown because of problems with the data or the aircraft track.
 This may need doing more than once.
 The segment number includes a re-flight number to indicate which re-flight it is.